encryptedninja/command-center/README.md

 1. `powershell reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnections /t REG_DWORD /d 0 /f; Enable-NetFirewallRule -DisplayGroup "Remote Desktop"` enabling Remote Desktop via powershell
 2. `xfreerdp /u:<username> /p:'<password>' /v:<target IP>` now we can connect to it from kali
 3. To disable it: `powershell reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnections /t REG_DWORD /d 1 /f; Disable-NetFirewallRule -DisplayGroup "Remote Desktop"`

-## gobuster
-There are different ways you can use **_gobuster_** this is the one I use most of the times.
-The `-u` is for the host name `-w` is for the wordlist and `-t 40` is for the threads so it won't take forever.
-The `tee gobuster-initial` is so I can redirect the output to this file and can analyze it later if needed.

-* `gobuster dir -u http://<IP or domain> -w /usr/share/wordlists/dirbuster/directory-list-2.3-small.txt -t 40 | tee gobuster-initial`

-* with the same way but using the `vhost` option one can enumerate subdomains as well just changed the `dir` to `vhost` in the above command and maybe use a different wordlist for that purpose

 ## sed